Mister-Mario/ClipboardXX/help-guides/help-en_US.md

 ![Load and Clear](./images/en-US/Load&Clear.gif)

 #### Modifying clipboard
-We can also load any text form any of the memory cells to the clipboard with the load to clipboard button
+We can also load any text from any of the memory cells to the clipboard with the load to clipboard button

 #### Shortcuts